Garage Door Sensors

 Back then, about half the homes in my neighborhood had automatic door openers.
 My dad said we didn't need one because he had 3 boys that could do the job.
-We were the ones to get wet if we got home in the rain, not him; he also said it was good exercise.
+We were the ones to get wet if we came home in the rain, not him; he also said it was good exercise.

 Well, times change; back then we had 3 channels to choose from on TV, and we had to get off the couch to change them.
-Today, I would be hard-pressed to find a garage that did not have an automatic opener...or a TV without a remote.
+Today, I would be hard-pressed to find a garage that does not have an automatic opener...or a TV without a remote.
 Those early garage openers were pretty primitive, and I often heard stories about people getting dents on the trunk or roof of their cars from the door coming down at the wrong time.

 Thank the Lawyers

 Today's garage openers are much safer.
 In addition to garage door sensors that stop and reverse the door if something crosses the threshold, most also have sensors that can reverse the door if it hits an obstruction.
 These improvements have resulted in much safer homes for countless families.